What is occupational COPD?

 If you’ve developed occupational COPD and need assistance with your workers’ compensation claim, Wilder Pantazis Law Group is here to help.
 These types of claims are notoriously challenging for injured workers, and having an experienced attorney from the start can prevent your claim from being wrongfully denied so you can receive the compensation you need for your recovery.

-With over 85 years of combined experience, the skilled Charlotte work injury attorneys at Wilder Pantazis Law Group are committed to helping workers in North and South Carolina recover maximum benefits.
+With over 85 years of combined experience, the skilled work injury attorneys at Wilder Pantazis Law Group are committed to helping workers in North and South Carolina recover maximum benefits.
 We offer free consultations and work on a contingency basis, meaning you don’t pay unless we win your case.

 Contact us today for a free, no-obligation consultation to see how we can help maximize your occupational COPD claim.